 OBJECTIVES OF THE ASSIGNMENT

-The objective of this particular assignment is to improve the harvesting, post-harvest handling and storage of grains.
-It will also address improper handling and management of stalks and straws during harvesting and storage.
-It is targeted to address 90 smallholder farmers and 7-10 key staffs of the hosts and key stakeholders of the agricultural offices, research centres and others as a Training of Trainers (ToT).
+The objective of this assignment is to improve the harvesting, post-harvest handling and storage of grains.
+It will also address improper handling and management of stalks and straw during harvesting and storage.
+It is targeted to address 90 smallholder farmers and 7-10 key staff of the hosts and key stakeholders of the agricultural offices, research centres and others as a Training of Trainers (ToT).
 The TOT will continue training after the volunteer left.
 The specific objectives of this volunteer assignment, therefore, include:

 Improving harvesting and post-harvest technologies and introduction of any new overseas’ innovations on harvesting, threshing/shelling, handling, management of grains and stalks/straws, food safety, etc;